tharumbun/cambopedia/src/content/posts/noodles-phnom-penh.md

 date: 2025-06-22
 categories:
   - "lifestyle-shopping"
-series: ["Cambodian food culture", "Part three"]
+series: ["Cambodian food culture", "03"]
 ---

 Phnom Penh is a noodle lover’s paradise, with choices ranging from street-side bowls to trendy modern takes.
 Here are some of thebest places to eat noodles in Phnom Penh, across different styles: